Frank Mayo (actor)

 Frank Lorimer Mayo (June 28, 1889 – July 9, 1963) was an American actor.
 He appeared in 310 films between 1911 and 1949.

 Biography

-He was born in New York City, the son of actor Frank M. Mayo, and he died in Laguna Beach, California, from a heart attack.
+He was born in New York City, the grandson of famous stage actor Frank M. Mayo, and he died in Laguna Beach, California, from a heart attack.

+Frank Mayo's first wife was Joyce Eleanor Moore.
 He was married to actress Dagmar Godowsky from 1921 to 1926.
-The marriage was annulled in August 1926 on the ground that Mayo had another wife.
+The marriage was annulled in August 1926 because divorce decree of Frank Mayo and Joyce Moore was never written.
+He married Margaret Louise Shorey in August, 1928.

 Mayo was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.